Paraphraser/PiBuilder/README.md

 	```bash
 	$ /boot/scripts/03_setup.sh
 	```

 	A common problem with this script is the error "Unable to connect to raspbian.raspberrypi.org".
 This seems to be transient but it also happens far more frequently than you would like or expect.
 The script attempts to work around this problem by processing each package individually, and keeping track of packages that could not be installed.
 Then, if there are any packages that could not be installed, the script:

 	- displays a list of the failed packages;
 	- invites you to try running the failed installations by hand; and
 	- asks you to re-run 03_setup.sh (which will skip over any packages that are already installed).

 	Remember:

 	* if you [enable hass.io](#script03hassio) then the script will pause waiting for you to confirm that it is OK to overwrite `/etc/network/interfaces`.

 	This script also ends in a reboot.
 Wait for the Pi to come back from the reboot and login as above.

-	At this point, the RPi should be ready to run an `iotstack_restore`.
+	At this point, the Raspberry Pi should be ready to run an `iotstack_restore`.
 If you don't have a backup ready to be reloaded, you can just run the IOTstack menu and choose your containers.

 10. Run the fourth script: